 Put a positive spin on it.
 Your kids might actually be looking forward to school.
 If not, remind them how excited they’ll be to see favorite teachers and the friends they haven’t hung with on break.
 Perhaps there will be a shopping trip for new school clothes and supplies.
 What kid doesn’t love that?
 Keep the positives top of mind and you might have children who are counting down the days with anticipation.

-If you are need of a family law attorney, you can turn to Blood Law.
+If you are need of an attorney, you can turn to Blood Law.
 Our experienced team is here to assist with a variety of family law services in Charlotte, NC and surrounding areas.